 Dan reviews government solicitations with clients, prepares proposals, and negotiates teaming arrangements and subcontracts with other suppliers.
 He helps clients build and enhance their compliance programs.
 Dan assists clients in protecting their intellectual property and proprietary information concerning their businesses when doing business with the government.
 He regularly provides guidance to the firm’s M&A team in acquisitions, sales, and financings of businesses whose portfolios include government contracts, grants and other instruments funded by public authorities.

 Dan advocates for clients who wrongfully were passed over for a contract award.
 He prepares claims arising under government contracts as a result of change orders, delays, and terminations for default or convenience.

 Dan’s practice extends to a broad spectrum of industries and federal and state authorities for which they supply research, products, and services, including emerging and established biomedical, intelligence, pharma, security, and textile R&D; manufacturing and production houses working under prime and subcontracts, SBIRs, CRADAs, OTAs, and grants for DoD and civilian agencies; Medicare and Medicaid audit and investigation service providers; commercial software developers who modify their software for military applications; professional services providers; and raw materials and component suppliers to large military prime contractors.

-Mr. Kelly serves on the Board of Directors for NCMA Boston (National Contract Management Association) and NDIA New England (National Defense Industrial Association), and is a frequent speaker at NCMA and NDIA events.
+Dan serves on the Board of Directors for the Boston Chapter of the National Contract Management Association (NCMA) and as vice president for the New England Chapter of the National Defense Industrial Association (NDIA), and is a frequent speaker at NCMA and NDIA events.